Eyebeam provides space and support for a community of diverse, justice-driven artists.

 Residents work in the shared Eyebeam workspace in Brooklyn on experimental, interdisciplinary projects with a goal towards invention and impact.
 They receive a generous financial stipend, public platforms to share their work and research, and access to a dynamic far-reaching community.
 There are also many opportunities to engage with partner organizations and visiting professionals who are working creatively as technologists, activists, and stewards of ideas in their fields.

-Work generated by artists during their residency—whether art, research, code, or machines—are to be made open source and accessible to the public through teaching tools, open events, public repositories and online documentation.
+Work generated by artists during their residency—whether art, research, code, or machines—are to be made open source and accessible to the public through means like teaching tools, open events, public repositories, and documentation.

 These residents are all working on projects guided by the central prompt “what are the terms of refusal?”View Our Residents

 When ideals of capitalist progress become the driver of societal value, a position of refusal can be a political and necessary act.
 Eyebeam’s 2020 Residency Open Call asks applicants to consider refusal as it relates to technology and its impact on society.
 How do acts of refusal manifest in one’s life and work poetically or directly?